- Deploy models, Chains, and training projects with the Truss CLI.

 API key types

-- Inference only - Call model endpoints but cannot deploy or manage.
+- Inference only: Call model endpoints but cannot deploy or manage.

-- Metrics only - Export metrics but cannot deploy or call models.
+- Metrics only: Export metrics but cannot deploy or call models.

 Create an API key

-- Select Create API key.
+- Choose Create API key.

 - Enter a name for the key (lowercase letters, numbers, and hyphens only).